nejaz1/PyPotamus/README.md

-# PyPotamus
+# pyPotamus
-Code base for running behaviour, imaging, emg experiments using the psychopy framework
+Base classes for designing experiments using Python